 To sum up, it combines excellent smoke technology with innovative grease management design.
 With easy installation and free shipping it is quite a steal at it’s price.

 If you are a fan of Traeger grills, then the junior would be our top recommendation.
 It has top notch temperature control settings and sufficient cooking area for seeking grilling.
 Here is more about it.

 This pellet grill comes with foldable legs which makes it portable.
 You can easily move it thanks to the attached wheels.
-If you go for camping and have an electric power source at your disposal, then this grill would be a great option, as it offers convenient use with the same smoky flavour that you are accustomed with traditional grills.
+If you go for camping and have an electric power source at your disposal, then this grill would be a great option, as it offers convenient use with the same smoky flavor that you are accustomed to with traditional grills.

 Traeger does a poor job with the build quality, The grill seems cheap and the legs offer weak support to the main cooking surface.
 It cannot handle regular grilling, which restricts the use.

 Overall, if you are a beginner or need something for occasional grilling, then you can consider this option, however, there is a clear compromise in terms of quality.